dragneel30/Unnamed-TD-game/README.md

 The game is basically finished, im plannning to make a new project again.

-what's unfinished here is adding more towers, adding more enemies (theres only 1 tower and 1 enemy type here) , and balancing the game and also menu which im too lazy to do now.
+what's unfinished here is adding more towers, adding more enemies (theres only 1 tower and 1 enemy type here) , enemy hp, tower damage, and balancing the game and also menu which im too lazy to do now.